section-engineering-education/engineering-education/content/articles/Introduction-to-Containers-and-Docker/index.md

 ### Conclusion

-In this article, we learned about containers, containerization, docker or docker-engine, docker client-server architecture, and why Docker is so popular in the software business.
+In this article, we learned about containers, containerization, docker or docker-engine, docker client-server architecture, and why Docker is so popular in the software business industry.
 I urge the reader to dig deeper into docker to be better skilled in software development.

 ### Further reading